 Lead Software Developer

-It’s very common for animations to be specified as ease-in-out.
-It’s a very pleasing sensation to witness an object speed up, cruise, and slow to a halt.
-Most easings specify one of a small number of easing curves: easeInOutQuad, easeInOutSine, easeInOutCubic, etc. However, the sharpness of that curve is not configurable.
-Here I show how to create a configurable ease-in-out function that will work for animating any property you desire.
+Ease-out animations are great for creating animations that feel like they respond instantly but still cruise to a gentle halt.
+Most easings specify one of a small number of easing curves: easeOutQuad, easeOutSine, easeOutCubic, etc. However, the sharpness of that curve is not configurable.
+Here I show how to create a configurable ease-out function that will work for animating any property you desire.

 The easing function takes a single parameter k, that specifies the steepness of the curve.
 The larger k is, the steeper the curve, and the higher the velocity in the middle section relative to the beginning and ending.